-The Academic Support Center (ASC) located in the McAfee Memorial Library on the Parkville Campus, offers many services to Park University students, all free of charge to Park students.
+The Academic Support Center (ASC) located in Norrington Hall on the Parkville Campus, offers many services to Park University students, all free of charge to Park students.

 The Center also monitors the academic progress of students who are admitted on probation, or who become academically "at risk" after admission, or are placed on academic probation.
 Academic counseling is provided to assist the student in regaining good academic standing.